-The 90's brought several multi-year residencies in San Francisco dance clubs (the longest being a 5-year residency in a bar in the heart of the world-famous Castro district), many radio guest appearances (KMEL in San Francisco, WCRX 88.1 FM in Chicago), and several permanent radio mixshow positions - KYLD in San Francisco and KMVR in Las Cruces, NM - where he would mail tapes (yes, tapes) to New Mexico from California every week for several years.
+The 90's brought several multi-year residencies in San Francisco dance clubs (the longest being a 5-year residency in a bar in the heart of the world-famous Castro district), many radio guest appearances (KMEL in San Francisco, WCRX 88.1 FM in Chicago), and several permanent radio mixshow positions - KYLD in San Francisco and KMVR in Las Cruces, NM - where I would mail tapes (yes, tapes!) to New Mexico from California every week for a couple of years.
 Most importantly, the 90's brought the love for House Music.
 Soulful House Music.
 As Hip Hop started to take over radio, it was House Music and Raves that started taking over the underground dance scene.
 So many genres and sub-genres would come out of House Music (Trance, Garage, Hard House, Drum & Bass, today's Trap Music, etc.) but it all stemmed from this unique music born in Chicago (see Frankie Knuckles in Wikipedia - you're welcome!).
 But it was House Music that sparked my interest/passion that continues to this day.

-In 1997 DJ MIDIMACK moved to Chicago, the birthplace of House Music, to expand my musical knowledge.
+In 1997 I moved to Chicago, the birthplace of House Music, to expand my musical knowledge.
 I made many friends in Chicago that I have to this day (shout out to Jackin' Jamie Larsen!).
-It was on a previous visit to Chicago when he heard several House tracks being played during a morning radio show - not just domestic tracks either, they played imports as well! - that he realized he needed to move to Chicago.
+It was on a previous visit to Chicago that I heard several House tracks being played during a morning radio show - not just domestic tracks either, they played imports as well!.
+I needed to move to Chicago.
 House Music was everywhere.
-One of his first jobs in his new home was at the Hip House Record Store.
+One of my first jobs in my new home was at the Hip House Record Store.
 It wasn't the biggest or the most popular record store around but the quality of the music available was inspiring.
-That lead to a position at the now infamous UC Music (AKA Underground Construction) record label - one of the biggest House labels in the United States at that time with 6-7 releases a month - where I would promote records to DJ's around the country.
+That lead to a position at the now infamous UC Music record label (AKA Underground Construction) - one of the biggest independent House labels in the United States at that time with 6-7 releases a month - where I would promote records to DJ's around the country.

 more to come...